collaborativebioinformatics/Cancer_target_KG/README.md

 2. Cross-Platform Validation: Test how well the TCGA-derived model performs when applied to CPTAC data
 3. Model Enhancement: Expand the model in CPTAC by incorporating both the original genetic markers and CPTAC's proteomic data to assess whether protein-level information improves predictive accuracy

-We perform survival analysis stratified by age groups (≤50 vs >50 years old) and report hazard ratios with 95% confidence intervals to identify age-specific biomarkers and therapeutic targets.
+We perform survival analysis stratified by age groups (≤50 vs >50 years old) and interaction with gene mutated status and report hazard ratios and their corresponding significance to identify age-specific biomarkers and therapeutic targets.

 ## Knowledge Graph Construction
 The primary goal of this project is to construct a comprehensive knowledge graph that captures relationships between genes, mutations, proteins, clinical outcomes, and patient characteristics.
 The repository documents our methodology for determining which entities should be represented as nodes and which relationships should be represented as edges in the graph structure.